All Episodes

 I'm not a legal expert here, but I would be very concerned about some type of an entrapment.

-All right, guys, I gotta let you go.
+All right, guys, I got to let you go.

-He went on an hour and fifteen minutes.
+The president speaking at CPAC this morning, he went on an hour and 15 minutes.

 We have the best of that speech coming up in our news roundup information overload portion of the program.